debops/debops/docs/getting-started.rst

 Example inventory
 -----------------

-``debops.root_account`` is included by default in the :file:`common.yml` DebOps playbook;
-you don't need to do anything to have it executed.
+The ``debops.root_account`` role is included by default in the :file:`common.yml` DebOps playbook; you don't need to do anything to have it executed.

 If you don’t want to let ``debops.root_account`` manage the root account, you can do this with the following setting in your inventory: